 TITLE VI PLAN

-The Title VI Plan for the Regional Intergovernmental Council (RIC) details RIC’s policies and responsibilities with regard to Title VI of the Civil Rights Act of 1964 and Executive Order (E.O.)
-12898 – Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations.
+The Title VI Plan for the Regional Intergovernmental Council (RIC) details RIC’s policies and responsibilities with regard to Title VI of the Civil Rights Act of 1964 and related Executive Orders.
 It is important to note that this document is intended for the RIC transportation planning section.

 To view the current plan, click on the link below: